Radwanska step closer to defense in New Haven

 NEW HAVEN, Conn. -- Top-seeded defending champion Agnieszka Radwanska of Poland beat eighth-seeded Shuai Peng of China 7-5, 6-3 on Thursday night to reach the Connecticut Open semifinals.

+"She's definitely a tough opponent," Radwanska said.
+"I've played her a few times before, so I knew what I had to do.
+I really pushed myself even more than 100 percent today."

-Seeking her 21st WTA Tour title, Radwanska will face Australia's Daria Gavrilova on Friday in the US Open tuneup event at The Connecticut Tennis Center at Yale.
+Seeking her first title of the year and 21st overall, Radwanska will face Australia's Daria Gavrilova on Friday in the US Open tune-up event at The Connecticut Tennis Center at Yale.

+"Playing someone for the first time is very challenging, but also very exciting after so many years on the tour playing the same players," Radwanska said.
+"It's very nice to play someone for the first time."

 Gavrilova beat Belgium's Kirsten Flipkens 6-2, 6-4.